Introduction: From lawn to catwalk

 B. Smart Textiles

-• Wearables: Adidas prototypes integrate temperature sensors into Pink jersey football fabrics – ideal for summer events.
+Wearables: Adidas prototypes integrate temperature sensors into Pink football jersey fabrics – ideal for summer events.